AdobeDocs/creative-cloud-enterprise-learn.en/help/express/stagger-animations.md

 ---
 # How to stagger your animations

 Learn how to stagger animations to get the perfect behavior to catch someone's attention.
+Adjust the timing of different elements to make it easier to read the messaging.

 >[!VIDEO](https://video.tv.adobe.com/v/3426981?quality=12&learn=on&hidetitle=true)